seasketch/geoprocessing/packages/wiki-docs/gimp/GIMP-1-i18n.md

 * i18n directory is installed as part of base-project.
 * `extract`, `import`, `publish`, and `sync` cli commands are included in package.json
-* An `i18n:install` command is provided to copy `node_modules/@seasketch/geoprocessing/dist/base-project/i18n` for if you are upgrading to a new version of geoprocessing library and installing translations for the first time, or upgrading to the latest.
+* An `translation:install` command is provided upgrade base translations in the geoprocessing project.
+It will replace the contents of project folder `src/i18n/baseLang` with the latest base translations in `node_modules/@seasketch/geoprocessing/dist/base-project/i18n`.
 * `createProject()` updates namespaces.json to a new project-specific namespace, `gp-{project_name}`.
-The `gp` namespace is not present now because initial core translations are already installed and because in the most common use case we don't want projects publishing terms for the `gp` namespace.
+The `gp` namespace is not present now because initial core translations are already installed to the project and because in the most common use case we don't want projects publishing terms for the `gp` namespace.
 That is left to be managed within the monorepo.
 More on this later.

 ```json
 {